Convex co-compact actions of relatively hyperbolic groups: Introduction

 \begin{definition} Suppose $(\Omega, \Cc, \Lambda)$ is a naive convex co-compact triple.
-A family $\Sc$ of maximal properly embedded simplices in $\Cc$ is called: \begin{enumerate} \item \emph{Isolated}, if $\Sc$ is closed and discrete in the local Hausdorff topology induced by $H_\Omega$. \item \emph{Coarsely complete}, if any properly embedded simplex in $\Cc$ is contained in a uniformly bounded tubular neighborhood of some maximal properly embedded simplex in $\Sc$. \item \emph{$\Lambda$-invariant}, if $g \cdot S \in \Sc$ for all $S \in \Sc$ and $g \in \Lambda$. \end{enumerate} We say that $(\Omega, \Cc, \Lambda)$ has \emph{coarsely isolated simplices} if there exists an isolated, coarsely complete, and $\Lambda$-invariant family of maximal properly embedded simplices. \end{definition}
+A family $\Sc$ of maximal properly embedded simplices in $\Cc$ of dimension at least two is called: \begin{enumerate} \item \emph{Isolated}, if $\Sc$ is closed and discrete in the local Hausdorff topology induced by $H_\Omega$. \item \emph{Coarsely complete}, if any properly embedded simplex in $\Cc$ of dimension at least two is contained in a uniformly bounded tubular neighborhood of some maximal properly embedded simplex in $\Sc$. \item \emph{$\Lambda$-invariant}, if $g \cdot S \in \Sc$ for all $S \in \Sc$ and $g \in \Lambda$. \end{enumerate} We say that $(\Omega, \Cc, \Lambda)$ has \emph{coarsely isolated simplices} if there exists an isolated, coarsely complete, and $\Lambda$-invariant family of maximal properly embedded simplices in $\Cc$ of dimension at least two. \end{definition}

 \begin{remark} This definition is motivated by Hruska-Kleiner's notion of isolated flats in the first sense for $\CAT(0)$ spaces~\cite[pg.
 1505]{HK2005} (see Section \ref{sec:motivation-cat-0}). \end{remark}